atfgrcconsultants/atf-core-security-flow/README.md

 3. Firewall suite
 4. web application/inhouse software

-P.S- CIS Control 1 and 2 can be equivalent of scoping in other frameworks such as NIST CSF 2.0's Identify function or ISO 27001.
-I will show later how if we want to NIST CSF 2.0  with the same architecture.
+P.S.- CIS Control 1 and 2 can be equivalent of scoping in other frameworks such as NIST CSF 2.0's Identify function or ISO 27001.
+I will show later how if we want do to NIST CSF 2.0 with the same architecture.

 ###### CIS Control 3: Data Protection